alainwolf/openwrt-backup/README.md

 ### Configuration

-Fill out the variables on top of the script between `Settings` and `End of Settings`.
-You should not touch anything below, unless you know what you are doing.
+Copy the provided sample configuration file:

+    $ cp /root/openwrt-backup.conf.sample /root/openwrt-backup.conf

+Fill out the variables according to your needs.

 ### Cron-Job

-Use the crontab -e command to add a line like the following to have backups created automatically on schedule:
+Use the `crontab -e` command to add a line like the following to have backups created automatically on schedule:

     #min hour mday month wday cmd
     00   02   *    *     *    /root/openwrt-backup